 MAHAULEPU, Hawaii (AP) — Hawaii Dairy Farms says it is discontinuing plans for a pasture-based dairy operation on Kauai.

-The Garden Island reports that the company will explore alternatives for food ...
+The Garden Island reports that the company will explore alternatives for food production on the land.

 3.5 magnitude earthquake shakes part of central Oklahoma